brunohensel/brunohensel.dev/content/posts/creating-anvil-like-annotation-for-hilt.md

 }
 ```

-This serves as a summary of my personal experimentation with KSP.
-Please note that it is not production-ready code.
+In conclusion, it's important to note that this post serves as a summary of my personal exploration with KSP.
+The code provided is experimental in nature and does not prioritize production-level considerations, such as performance optimization.
+It was crafted primarily to explore possibilities and demonstrate concepts.
 The working project can be found in this [repository](https://github.com/brunohensel/Hilt-Annotation).